Matrix product state approach to lossy boson sampling and noisy IQP sampling

+A more recent MPS-based algorithm overcame this limitation for lossy GBS and enabled the simulation of the largest GBS experiments available at the time.
+Its crucial feature is tunability: increasing the MPS bond dimension systematically improves the simulation accuracy at the cost of additional computation.
+However, the construction in Ref.~\cite{oh2024classical} relies strongly on Gaussian structure, and its extension to non-Gaussian sampling models has remained unclear.

+In this work, we extend the decomposition-based MPS strategy beyond GBS.
+The key idea is to express a noisy input state as a probabilistic mixture of pure product states whose entanglement remains controlled under the relevant circuit family.
+For lossy boson sampling, we construct such decompositions for single-photon inputs, multiphoton Fock inputs, and cat-state inputs.
+For the single-photon case, we prove a R\'enyi-entropy bound that is uniform over arbitrary passive interferometers and arbitrary output-mode bipartitions.
+This gives an efficiently MPS-approximable regime approaching the familiar $O(1/\sqrt{N})$ transmission scaling found in previous works on lossy boson sampling and GBS~\cite{garcia2019simulating, oszmaniec2018classical,qi2020regimes,oh2024classical}, while retaining a tunable accuracy--cost tradeoff through the MPS bond dimension.
+We further apply the same principle to noisy IQP circuits with dephasing and depolarizing noise and obtain a noise-depth threshold comparable to recent results derived by different methods~\cite{nelson2024polynomial}.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:probsetup}, we introduce the problem setup by describing boson sampling and IQP sampling circuits and provide the relation between MPS and efficient classical simulation in Sec.~\ref{sec:MPS}.
-In Sec.~\ref {sec:BS}, we present an MPS-based classical simulation algorithm for boson sampling with various input states and analyze the asymptotically simulable range and obtain the numerical estimation of computational resources.
+In Sec.~\ref{sec:BS}, we present an MPS-based classical simulation algorithm for boson sampling with various input states and analyze the asymptotically simulable range and numerically estimate computational resources.
 In Sec.~\ref{sec:IQP}, we provide a classical simulation algorithm for IQP sampling together with its numerical analysis.
 Finally, Sec.~\ref{sec:discussion} discusses the implications of our results and concludes the paper.